Adelost/KeyHook/README.md

     on(isWindow("Some strategy game"), Action([&] {
         // Disable/Enable bindings when pressing "Enter" without silencing the key.
         // This is useful to allow typing when "Enter" brings up the chat window.
-        // The flag "Keys::NoMute" prevents "Enter" from being "silenced" on(Enter - Keys::NoMute, enable);
+        // The flag "Send" prevents "Enter" from being "silenced" on(Enter - Send, enable);

         // Disable/Enable bindings when pressing Ctrl + Enter, if you somehow
         // need to manually correct.